gracelang/language/languageSpec/spec.md

-If the parameter declaration of a matching block takes the form `_:pattern`, then the `_:` can be omitted, provided that `pattern` is is parenthesized, or is a string literal or a numeral.
+If the parameter declaration of a matching block takes the form `_:pattern`, then the `_:` can be omitted, provided that `pattern` is is parenthesized, or is a string constructor, a boolean literal, or a numeral.
-This rule (the *delimited argument rule*) means that the pattern can always be distinguished from the declaration of a parameter to the block.
+This rule (the *delimited argument rule*) means that the pattern can be distinguished from the declaration of a parameter to the block.

 **Grammar**